 - Sheet Pan Sausage and Potatoes

 Looking For More Vegetable Side Dishes?
 Don't Miss These!

-- Dice the potatoes into medium sized chunks making sure that the potatoes are relatively the same size to ensure even cooking.
+- Dice the potatoes into medium to large sized chunks.
+Make sure that the potatoes are all relatively the same size to ensure that they cook evenly.